USD ($)

 custom banner static image

-Role of the Default Gateway in a Computer Network
+What is the Role of a Default Gateway in a Network?

-The role of a default gateway in a computer network is to find the primary route for data that needs to travel outside the local network.
-It acts as a bridge between internal devices and external networks, such as the internet or other remote systems.
+The role of a default gateway in computer networking is to determine how data travels outside a local network.
+It acts as an access point for devices within the network to communicate with external systems such as the Internet or remote subnets.

 How Does Default Gateway Work?